michiakig/sicp/README.markdown

 the parameters of procedures.
 For example, in evaluating

 ## 5 Computing with Register Machines
-**Exercise 5.1.** Design a register machine to compute factorials using the iterative algorithm specified by the following procedure.
+X **Exercise 5.1.** Design a register machine to compute factorials using the iterative algorithm specified by the following procedure.
 Draw data-path and controller diagrams for this machine.